-Having a website is vital for photographers to advertise their services, showcase their portfolio and harness the power of social media for online marketing.
-However, it’s surprising how many photographers don’t utilize their website to its fullest potential.
+Having a website is vital for photographers to advertise their services, showcase their portfolio, and harness the power of social media for online marketing.
+However, it’s surprising how many photographers don’t utilize their websites to their fullest potential.

 Rather than just advertising your services online in the form of photo-shoot packages, it’s simpler than you might think to create a secondary income stream by selling digital images and prints directly from your website.
 Whether you want to sell digital or physical prints of your artistic images or sell licenses for more commercial images as stock photography, it’s easier than ever before to do so.

 If someone is browsing your gallery and sees a photo they like, why not give them the opportunity to buy that photograph right from your website?
 Selling photos online can offset the setup costs of your website and even become a lucrative side business over time.

 Selling photos through microstock websites has historically been the only option for photographers.
 If your application is approved, you’ll have the ability to upload photos to their library.
 A word of caution: Pay attention to the fine print.
 Many microstock websites take as much as 70% of each sale and give photographers a small cut of the sale, sometimes as little as 30% commission.